george-ma/WoofWoof/delivrable-3/iteration-03.review.md

 #### Goals and/or tasks that were met/completed:

-- Allowed user to add new dog and upload picture of dog from camera/photo library.
+- Allowed users to add new dogs and upload picture of their dog from either the camera or photo library.
-- Allowed user to modify events they are hosting.
+- Allowed users to modify events they are hosting.
 - Show all events user is attending/hosting (not part of original plan)
 - Implemented the skeleton for a newsfeed/forum section for our app (not part of original plan)